evanseitz/seam-nn/README.md

 These required files can be generated either externally or using SEAM's specialized modules (described below).
 Once provided, SEAM applies a meta-explanation approach to interpret the sequence-function-mechanism dataset, deciphering the determinants of mechanistic variation in regulatory sequences.

-**Note on Attribution Methods:** Saliency Maps, Integrated Gradients, SmoothGrad, and ISM are fully optimized for CPU/GPU acceleration and batch processing in modern TensorFlow 2.
-However, DeepSHAP implementations in this repository (as seen in the `examples` folder) are not optimized for batch processing across SEAM's sequence library.
+> Note on attribution methods: SEAM provides GPU-accelerated implementations of Saliency Maps, Integrated Gradients, SmoothGrad, and ISM, with efficient batch processing for large sequence libraries.
+DeepSHAP is not optimized for batch processing in SEAM's Attributer class.
+Examples for incorportating DeepSHAP using external scripts are provided in the `examples` folder.

 The examples below demonstrate how to generate these requirements using SEAM's modules and apply the analysis pipeline to reproduce key findings from our main manuscript.